JHSHernandez-ZBH/dcwdndg/README.txt

-Requirements for Submission to the
+Requirements for Approval of
+Implementations
+by the DCWDNDG Foundation